-In panels b and f of Figs. 7 and 8Fig.
-7 and Fig. 8, NORA3 and ERA5 demonstrate good performance metrics for offshore sites, achieving $R^2$ coefficients close to 0.9, consistent with findings from Cheynet et al. (2022).
-In complex terrain, NORA3 surpasses NEWA and ERA5, providing the most accurate wind speed estimates as indicated by the highest $R^2$ coefficients, which range from 0.7 to 0.8 for NEWA and ERA5 (Figs. 7 and 8Fig.
-7 and 8Fig.
-7 and Fig. 8, panel j).
+In panels b and f of Fig. 7 and Fig. 8, NORA3 and ERA5 demonstrate good performance metrics for offshore sites, achieving R^2 coefficients close to 0.9, consistent with findings from Cheynet et al. (2022).
+In complex terrain, NORA3 surpasses NEWA and ERA5, providing the most accurate wind speed estimates as indicated by the highest R^2 coefficients, which range from 0.7 to 0.8 for NEWA and ERA5 (Fig. 7 and Fig. 8, panel j).
 NORA3 also provides, on average, one of the lowest RMSE across different types of terrains.
-For the two offshore sites, ERA5 and NORA3 perform nearly equally well in terms of RMSE (Figs. 7 and 8Fig.
-7 and Fig. 8, panels c and g).
-Thus, NORA3's performance is fairly consistent across
+For the two offshore sites, ERA5 and NORA3 perform nearly equally well in terms of RMSE (Fig. 7 and Fig. 8, panels c and g).
+Thus, NORA3's performance is fairly consistent across diverse topographies, whereas ERA5 may be reliably applied at far offshore sites, particularly where region-specific wind atlases are not available.

 Figure 7.
 Error metrics at the range gate closest to 150 m for measured and modelled mean wind speed data across five sites (FINO1, FINO3, Sola, Bjerkreim, and Lista).
-Rows represent sites, and columns represent error metrics: Bias, $R^2$ , RMSE, and EMD.
+Rows represent sites, and columns represent error metrics: Bias, R^2 , RMSE, and EMD.

 Figure 8.
 Error metrics at the range gate closest to 300 m for measured and modelled mean wind speed data across five sites (FINO1, FINO3, Sola, Bjerkreim, and Lista).
-Rows represent sites, and columns represent error metrics: Bias, $R^2$ , RMSE, and EMD.
+Rows represent sites, and columns represent error metrics: Bias, R^2 , RMSE, and EMD.

 Figure 9.
-Vertical profiles of Bias, $R^2$ , RMSE, and EMD of the wind speed across five sites (FINO1, FINO3, Sola, Bjerkreim, and Lista).
+Vertical profiles of Bias, R^2 , RMSE, and EMD of the wind speed across five sites (FINO1, FINO3, Sola, Bjerkreim, and Lista).
 Rows represent sites, and columns represent error metrics.